Home / Blog / The Top 7 Greatest Racehorses in History

 Secretariat Race Horse

 Secretariat made his racing debut in 1972, and he quickly picked up traction after that.
 In his first race, he finished fourth.
 Just 11 days later, he competed in his second race and won.
-A couple weeks later, he competed again in the third race of his career, and again, he won.
+A couple of weeks later, he competed again in the third race of his career, and again, he won.
 Everyone in the horse racing industry was quick to note that Secretariat was special.

 Secretariat is arguably the most popular racehorse of all time.
 There was even a movie made about him titled: Secretariat.
 During the peak of his fame, he received so much mail from fans that his owner hired a secretary to handle it all.
 They also hired an agency to manage Secretariat’s public engagements.

-• Won the Triple Crown
+• Triple Crown winner (1973)

-• Featured on the covers of Sports Illustrated, Newsweek and Time
+• Featured on the covers of Sports Illustrated, Newsweek, and Time

 #1: Man O’ War: The Best RaceHorse of All Time